javafx-maven-plugin/javafx-maven-plugin/README.md

 Setting Up
 ============

 You must have a valid JDK installed with a valid JavaFX installation included in it (i.e. *Java 1.7.0 update 9* or higher).
-Due to legal reasons (i.e. Oracle licensing restrictions) it was not possible to include the tools directly within this plugin so the plugin instead searches for the tools within the JDK installation (found via the JAVA_HOME setting).
+This plugin uses the tools within the JDK installation (found via the JAVA_HOME setting).

 To build native installers with this plugin, you need to also install the relevant native installer library used by JavaFX for your OS (e.g. on Windows, install WiX).
 See the JavaFX installation steps for info on this: https://blogs.oracle.com/talkingjavadeployment/entry/native_packaging_for_javafx